DemocracyOS/democracyos/docs/tutorials/create-a-topic.md

 position: 5
 ---

+After creating your "democracy" and a tag, the topic is basically the bill proposal you want to insert in your democracy for discussion.
+Here you have to write the proposal, you can add information for the debate and participate from it.

 After you create a tag, you have to click on "new" or search for a pre existing topic
 ![Image of Yaktocat](https://cldup.com/ZIAcJzRna3.png)